choderalab/rbd-ab-contact-analysis/02_analysis_scripts/README.md

   chain_1: X
 ```
 where `A`, `B`, `R`, and `X` are the names of the indicated chain in the PDB file.
-* The `-discard_time` flag specifies how much time to discard for a particular CLONE before starting contact analysis.
+* The `-discard_time` flag specifies how much time to discard (ns) for a particular CLONE before starting contact analysis.

 For this project there were a total of 5 RUNs, so the above script was ran on each RUN separately.
-Additioanlly a `-discard_time` of 100 ns was applied
+Additionally, a `-discard_time` of 100 ns was applied

 ### Interaction count
 The `.pkl` files generated from `analyze_antibody_rbd_contacts.py` can then be used with the `count_ab_rbd_interactions.py` script.
 Since the Ab typically contains two chains, the antibody chain number needs to specified.